ka0un/gitt/README.md

 - This creates a `git_commands.bat` file
 - **Review the file** before running it
 - Run `git_commands.bat` when you're ready
+- **Safe to test locally first** - commits won't be pushed automatically

 #### Option B: Create Real Commits (For Advanced Users)
 - Click **"Create Real Commits"**
 - Commits are created automatically with progress tracking
 - **Watch the magic happen** in real-time!
+- **Note**: This creates commits locally - you still need to push manually

+#### Option C: Local Testing Only (Safest)
+- Use either method above to create commits locally
+- Test with: `git log --oneline` to see your commits
+- Only push when you're satisfied: `git push origin main`

 ### Step 4: Save Your Masterpiece
 - Click **"Save Pattern"** to store your design